fulcanelly/chat-toolkit/README.md

 # What is it ?

-it's library for easier chat-bot state managment/peristion
+it's library/toolkit for easier chat-bot state managment/persistion

 currently only telegram API supported, further extension for discrod API possible

+# Content tree (TODO)
+  - How to use
+    - Adding new state
+    - Set default / Main state
+  - Setup
+    - Ensure prisma config and file structure is right
+    - Generate models
+    - Apply prisma migrations
+    - Adjust code to supply events to handler
+  - Actions
+    - Avaliable actions
+    - Modifing actions
+  - Other features
+    - Notification / Interrupt state (TODO)
+    -
+    - Adjusting global state

 ## Adding new state

 Describe state using actions like `say`, `expect`, `switchState` and others